People

 This project is important to me firstly because it is a very pressing issue with high relevance.
 Secondly, it is an issue that involves complicated problems for which there are no simple solutions.
 We call this “wicked problems” and that’s why science communication is a bit more difficult than with other topics.
 Thirdly, science communication is actually part of the phenomenon itself.
 Because when you’re talking about how the health and the environment of our planet are interrelated; how people think about it and get into the conversation plays an important role.

-E-Mail: goodwin(at)lmu(dot)de
+E-mail: goodwin(at)lmu(dot)de

 Sarah Stiller, M.A.